 This process can be repeated for other reports you wish to generate.
-What's more, most accounting software usually offers the option to customize reports – to select dates and to decide which accounts to include/exclude –to generate the most insightful reports for company management.
+What’s more, most accounting software usually offers the option to customize reports — to select dates and to decide which accounts to include/exclude — to generate the most insightful reports for company management.

 Accounting reports are predominantly used by a business’s senior managers to assess financial situations and measure results.
 Even more importantly, the insights gleaned from various reports are used to make decisions about a company’s general strategy.

 For example, a P&L statement can be used to compare operating results with previous periods to see which parts of a business are growing or shrinking.
-A balance sheet shows how liquid a company is – how much cash is available for investment in expanding business.
-Reviewing these statements can help managers determine where and how to invest company resources to increase revenues, cut costs, and maximize revenue.
+A balance sheet shows how liquid a company is — how much cash is available for investment in expanding business.
+Reviewing these statements can help managers determine where and how to invest company resources to cut costs and maximize revenue.

 Managers aren’t the only ones looking at accounting reports.
 Here are a few examples of who else looks at financial statements and why:

-These are a few of the hypothetical situations that illustrate why it's important to be able to customize financial reports ‒ they help you provide better insights for the shareholders, lenders, accountants, and others who may review them.
+These are a few of the hypothetical situations that illustrate why it’s important to be able to customize financial reports.
+They help you provide better insights for the shareholders, lenders, accountants and others who may review them.

-Thankfully, accounting reports of all types can be easily generated using most off-the-shelf accounting software packages, and these reports can be updated continuously to provide up-to-the-minute (though unaudited) insights into what is happening in your business and the financial standing of the company.
+Thankfully, accounting reports of all types can be easily generated using most off-the-shelf accounting software packages, and these reports can be updated continuously to provide up-to-the-minute (though unaudited) insights on what is happening in your business and the financial standing of the company.